Guide To Use The Elementor for WordPress

 If you’re a designer, you’ll agree with me that shortcuts can save your life — and time.
 They help you get things done more quickly than you would have running your cursor across your screen.

-Beyond the everyday copy and paste shortcuts, there are other sophisticated shortcuts at your disposal.
+Beyond the everyday copy-and-paste shortcuts, there are other sophisticated shortcuts at your disposal.

 Here are a few of these shortcuts: